loewexy/pdns-manager-website/content/index.md

 This can be used e.g. for a dynamic DNS service, but also to obtain certificates from [Let's Encrypt](https://letsencrypt.org/) via the dns-01 challenge.

-PDNS Manager is written in PHP using [Bootstrap](http://getbootstrap.com/) and [jQuery](http://jquery.com/).
+The Backend of PDNS Manager is written in PHP using Slimphp.
 The backend uses a MySQL or Maria DB database.
 The database is also used by Powerdns using the pdns-backend-mysql.
+The Frontend is developed using Angular and Bootstrap.

 ### Download the current Version of PDNS Manager